 Need a quick and fresh appetizer for this weekend?
 Why not put your antipasto platter on a stick!
-This antipasto skewer recipe is great for cocktail parties and weekend barbeques because they are so easy to handle.
+This Antipasto Skewers recipe, bathed in herb vinaigrette, is great for cocktail parties and weekend barbecues because they are so easy to handle.

 My little girl has been known to start planning our annual Halloween party and birthday parties months in advance.
 When the rest of us sit down to discuss the plans, she informs us that the food, guest list and activities are already determined.
 Although I love her help, when I plan a gathering, the menu is always in the forefront of my mind.

 This is what I’m looking for in a Party Menu:

 - Foods that can sit out and taste good at room temperature

 - Make-aheads to spread out the work load

 - Easy to prepare, but make an impact on the guests